juju/docs/src/en/clouds.md

 ^# Manual

-   To add a Manual cloud, Juju needs to know the name you wish to call it, the IP address (or hostname) used to connect to it, and what remote user account to connect to (over SSH).
+   To add a Manual cloud, you need to supply a name you wish to call it, the IP address (or hostname) used to connect to it, and what remote user account to connect to (over SSH).
 This last is done by prepending 'user@' to the address/hostname.